CyberAllante/CVSS-Decoder/README.md

-# PROJECTNAME
+# CVSS Decoder

 ## Objective
-[Brief Objective - Remove this afterwards]

-The Detection Lab project aimed to establish a controlled environment for simulating and detecting cyber attacks.
-The primary focus was to ingest and analyze logs within a Security Information and Event Management (SIEM) system, generating test telemetry to mimic real-world attack scenarios.
-This hands-on experience was designed to deepen understanding of network security, attack patterns, and defensive strategies.
+The CVSS Decoder project aimed to create a Python script that interprets Common Vulnerability Scoring System (CVSS) strings and outputs their component values.
+This project was designed to enhance the understanding of CVSS metrics and provide a tool for easily decoding these strings into human-readable descriptions, which is essential for cybersecurity professionals.

 ### Skills Learned
-[Bullet Points - Remove this afterwards]

-- Advanced understanding of SIEM concepts and practical application.
-- Proficiency in analyzing and interpreting network logs.
+- Proficiency in Python programming for cybersecurity applications.
+- Understanding of CVSS v2 and v3 metrics and their implications.
-- Ability to generate and recognize attack signatures and patterns.
+- Ability to parse and interpret standardized vulnerability scoring systems.
-- Enhanced knowledge of network protocols and security vulnerabilities.
+- Enhanced knowledge of vulnerability assessment and management.
-- Development of critical thinking and problem-solving skills in cybersecurity.
+- Development of scripting skills for automation in cybersecurity.

 ### Tools Used
-[Bullet Points - Remove this afterwards]

-- Security Information and Event Management (SIEM) system for log ingestion and analysis.
-- Network analysis tools (such as Wireshark) for capturing and examining network traffic.
+- Python for scripting and automation.
-- Telemetry generation tools to create realistic network traffic and attack scenarios.
+- Standard libraries like `re` for regular expression matching.
+- Command-line interface for user interaction.

 ## Steps
 drag & drop screenshots here or use imgur and reference them using imgsrc